CondeNast/cnid-tech-tests/infra-task/README.md

 - **Please submit everything as a github repo** - send the details to your point of contact.
 - Please include a README containing any relevant information.
-- You will be expected to screen share and walk us through your sumbission during the interview.
+- You will be expected to screen share and walk us through your submission during the interview.